 Trust is more important than ever

-With the reduction in face-to-face interactions, an organisation's marketing must now build trust with their customer.
+With the reduction in face-to-face interactions, an organisation's marketing must now build trust with its customers.
 If your marketing content comes across as formal and remote, it’s unlikely to send that message.
 Make it sound genuine, human, and real and you’re one step closer to building that lasting relationship.

 Finally, remember the intended result of any content marketing is to generate leads and make sales.
 In an increasingly congested digital landscape that may seem an uphill challenge, but following the simple steps of